mawais-afz/java-interview-questions/java-basics.md

       }
       ```

-   These implementations help create type-safe and reusable code while eliminating the need for type casting and reducing runtime errors.
+   Generics provide several benefits:

+   - Type safety at compile-time
+   - Elimination of type casting
+   - Enable reusable code that works with different types
+   - Support for generic algorithms and data structures

 6. **Which of the below generates a compile-time error?
 State the reason.**